andrey-helldar/vk/README.md

 * `y` - Minor version of VK API.
 * `z` - Version of this package.

 Once package is installed, you need to register the service provider.
-Open up `config/app.php` and add the following to the `providers` key.
+Open up `config/app.php` and add the following to the `providers` key, or if you're using Laravel 5.5, this can be done via the automatic package discovery.

 * `Helldar\Vk\VkServiceProvider::class,`